(Photo credit: ANDRIK LANGFIELD PETRIDES via Unsplash.)

 - Your bags are most vulnerable when you switch from one carrier to another.
 If you lose your luggage in that process, fill out the lost-baggage form for the last carrier that got you to your destination.

-- Even if the agent helping you says your bag will be on the next arriving flight, still insist on having a report filed, because you never know what will happen.
+- Even if the agent helping you says your bag will be on the next arriving flight, still insist on having a report filed, because you never know.

 - Before you leave, get a copy of the report and/or the report number, the name of the agent who helped you, and a phone number in case you need to call the office.